on the cheap and sleazy side (www.cheapandsleazy.net)

 While the steak is cooking, open your can of whoopass Chipotle Chili Peppers in Adobo Sauce, grab one of those peppers, and cut it into small pieces ... then get a teaspoon of the Adobo sauce, and toss them both into the crock pot.

-Now go ahead and cut that steak into bite-size chunks, and toss them into your crock pot.
+By this time, the steak should be done, so go ahead and cut that steak into bite-size chunks, and toss them AND the leftover liquid smoke into your crock pot.

 Now (optional, remember ...!) open that can of corn or peas, and toss that into the pot; you can drain it if you wish.
 BUT, if you have kids or live with people who think Red Hot candies are too hot and aren't too happy with spicy foods, adding that sweet juice from the corn or peas might make it more tolerable for those whiners them.